grro/pv_forecast/README.md

 pv_power_forecast = PvPowerForecast(dwd_station_id)
 ```

-To get the power forecast the predict method has to be called
+To get a power forecast, the predict method has to be called
 ```
 tomorrow = datetime.now() + timedelta(days=1)
 power_watt_tomorrow = forecast.predict(tomorrow)